Ocotlán, Jalisco: Businesses

 Some of the businesses in Ocotlán are Nestlé, Celanese, Forrajes El Nogal, Maderas primas de occidente, Triplay y Aglomerados, Fábrica de Muebles La Cibeles and many other furniture factories, like EMMAN, an MDF manufacturer.
 Celanese closed its acetate flake plant, built in 1947, on 31 October 2019, eliminating 200 jobs.

 Architecture

 One of the most important buildings is the new library and media center, recently opened to the public in 2000, and operated by the University of Guadalajara.
 The modern building is inspired by the lineal constructions of the university center.
 It features an impressive lobby of multiple heights in which the main elements of the visual composition of the space are the books themselves.
 The building was designed by the young architecture firm LeAP, based in Guadalajara.
 It has been published and exhibited locally and internationally.

+Culture

+Jalisco is a popular tourist destination which is filled with beautiful cultural traditions such as mariachis, tequila, Ballet Folklórico, the Mexican Hat Dance, charros, sombreros, and much more.
+Mariachi Vargas de Tecalitlán is one of the most important group in the history of mariachi music and it was founded in 1898 by Gaspar Vargas in Tecalitlán, Jalisco.

+Cuisine

+Ocotlan is known for their authentic flavorful birria.
+It is a spicy stew which is traditionally made from goat meat but can also be made from beef.
+Many drive into the city of Ocotlan just for their birria and others have taken this delicious recipe to other countries, like the Reyes family who run a birria restaurant in Chicago.

+Organized crime

+On March 20, 2015 around 9:15pm the town suffered from one of the deadliest shootings.
+Seven vehicles carrying Mexico paramilitary gendarmerie officers were sent to Ocotlan as they had received a report of an attack on municipal police.
+They were ambushed by Mexican drug gang/cartel with a goal to get the Gendarmerie out of their territories.
+In August 2014, President Enrique Peña Nieto had launched a strong 5,000 Gendarmerie unit to combat economic crime.
+The cartel needs to send out a message and what better way to do it.
+The cartel’s goal is to have their territories free of federal police so they can continue with illicit economic activity, extortion, and street taxation.
+This attack resulted in the death of five officers, three suspects, two innocent bystanders, and 8 wounded officers.
+Law enforcement has been ambushed previously in this town and many other surrounding cities and states in which federal officials have been killed but never so many in a single attack.
+Unfortunately this is not the only state that suffers from organized crime, this is a problem that many other states and countries suffer from.